 Tip of the tongue phenomenon: when you have a specific word in mind, but can’t recall it.
 Like a masked villain, the word scampers from your custody at the critical moment.
 You scour the city.
 The word evades pursuit.
 You plead with a friend to name it.
 You reach for a thesaurus.
 The tension builds.

 There’s a similar, less-researched, but equally common mental state: tip of the sword phenomenon.
-This is when you have a specific dragon to slay, some crucial action you must take, but can’t put your finger on what exactly it is.
+This is when you’re sure you have a crucial action you must take, a specific dragon to slay, but can’t put your finger on what exactly it is.
 Over drinks, you complain to your mates.
 They guess wildly at what the problem might be: maybe you need to take a vacation.
 Exercise more.
 Find a new job.
 No, you say.
 That’s not it.
 Not exactly.

-Homo sapiens have been around for a hundred thousand years, and yet we’ve found only one reliable cure for tip of the tongue, tip of the sword: long walks.
+Homo sapiens have been around for a hundred thousand years, and yet we’ve found only two reliable cures for tip of the tongue, tip of the sword: long walks and good sleeps.